 Why Do I Need A Building Permit?

-What exactly are permits?
+What exactly are building permits?
 Clients receive so much conflicting information on permits, it is understandable why there is confusion.
 This conflicting information leads clients to ask “Why do I need a building permit?”
 Below are the facts and what you need to know.

 For most common residential construction and remodeling projects, there are basically two permits: